-The Environmental Protection Agency is accepting comments through Dec.
-17 on a proposed rule that would require persons who intend to manufacture (including import) or process any of 27 chemical substances (click here for full list) for an activity designated as a significant new use by this rule to notify the EPA at least 90 days before commencing that activity.
-The substances at issue are used in activities such as manufacturing tissue and towel paper; controlling hydrogen sulfide in the vapor space of shipping vessels; bleaching and dyeing textiles; and producing industrial coatings, lenses used in electronic applications, lubricants, and fertilizers.
+The Environmental Protection Agency is accepting comments through July 12 on a proposed rule that would require persons who intend to manufacture (including import) or process any of 27 chemical substances (click here for full list) for an activity designated as a significant new use by this rule to notify the EPA at least 90 days before commencing that activity.

 Under this rule, importing, manufacturing, or processing these substances for a significant new use could not be commenced until the EPA has conducted a review of the advance notice, made an appropriate determination, and taken such risk management actions as are required by that determination.

 Importers would have to certify that shipments of these substances comply with all applicable rules and orders under the Toxic Substances Control Act, including any SNUR requirements.
 In addition, any persons who export or intend to export any of these substances on or after July 12 would be subject to the export notification provisions of 15 USC 2611(b) and have to comply with the export notification requirements in 40 CFR part 707, subpart D.

 Copyright © 2022 Sandler, Travis & Rosenberg, P.A.; WorldTrade Interactive, Inc. All rights reserved.